MKme/Engine-Doctor/README.md

 TBD http://youtube.com/mkmeorg

+### Assembly

+- Solder BME 280- note SDC pin (furthest from VCC) is not used- Cut the pin or remove from header

+- Use female headers (not supplied in kit) if you would like to make the components removeable

 ### How to Use It

 - Install the thermocouple where you would like to monitor (use a magnet mount if desired)